The True Impact of Location on Home Value: Beyond the Basics

 Sound Levels and Property Values

-Homes near busy roads like Capital Boulevard or US-70 may see lower valuations due to constant traffic noise.
-However, properties just a block or two away often retain their value while still benefiting from the convenience.
+Homes situated within earshot of perpetually busy thoroughfares like Capital Boulevard or US-70 may see their valuations suppressed due to the persistent noise.
+However, properties located just a few hundred yards deeper into a neighborhood often retain their full value while still benefiting from the locational convenience, illustrating the importance of micro-location analysis.

 Mitigation Strategies